vault27/Foundation/vxlan.md

 That is why UDP is used, not IP for example.
 All VxLAN packets from one Leaf to another have different UDP source ports for load balancing purposes.

-## Static configuration
+## Static configuration - Flood and learn
-It is called ingress-replication.
+It is called flood and learn.
 No control plane is used.
 First packet (ARP) and broadcast are sent to all peers, configured for this VNI.
 All next packets are sent only to particular VTEP.
-VxLAN packets between leafs are load balanced between spines.
+VxLAN packets between leafs are load balanced between spines

 ## Firewall injection
 - Connected to border leaf via TRUNK interface